 Depression can be caused by one or multiple factors such as major life changes, a recent loss, starting a new job, a personal breakup, financial troubles, changes in hormones, a long-term illness, medication changes or other medical problems.
 Depression can also run in families so your risk factor may be higher if other relatives have been diagnosed with the disease.

-Take our 10-question quiz* to see if you have any signs of depression.
-If you are struggling with depression, remember there is hope.
+Take our short quiz to see if you or someone you care about has any signs of depression.
+Remember there is hope.
 Jackson House is here to help.

-If you have answered yes to any of the questions above you could be experiencing symptoms of depression.
+If you have answered yes to any of the questions above you, or the person you are worried about, could be experiencing symptoms of depression.
 You should find a healthcare professional who can provide you with a proper diagnosis and the best treatment options for your needs.
 Call our team today to learn how we can help.

 This Quiz is for informational purposes only and not to be considered a diagnosis of depression.
 Please consult a mental health professional.